mjtimblin/Cacophony/README.md

 </pre>

 ### Future Changes / To Do's
 This project is still in active development.
-Check back in the future for an official release and up-to-date projections.
+View our current progress and to do's on our Trello board (https://trello.com/b/fGv4qNQL).